 The Numbers

-The first metric to investigate is the return on invested capital (ROIC).
-Our criterion requires a 10-year history with all figures exceeding 10% annually.
-Carlsberg has had some underwhelming years where ROIC has been well below 10%.
-However, since 2018, it has been close to 10% or above, which is encouraging.
-Another positive sign is that Carlsberg has reached its highest ROIC in the past ten years in the last two years and managed to increase its ROIC from 2022 to 2023.
-Management has mentioned that over the next couple of years, Carlsberg's higher commercial investments will help rebuild the gross margin to pre-pandemic levels, positively affecting ROIC.
-In fact, management has stated that they aim to deliver sustainable long-term compounding earnings growth, attractive cash generation, and ROIC.
-Therefore, it seems like we can expect a higher ROIC in the future.
+The first number we will look into is the return on invested capital, also known as ROIC.
+We want to see a 10-year history, with all numbers exceeding 10% in each year.
+Carlsberg has had some underwhelming years where ROIC fell well below this threshold.
+However, since 2018, it has consistently hovered around or above 10%, which is encouraging.
+A further positive sign is that Carlsberg achieved its highest ROIC levels of the past decade in each of the last three years.
+While ROIC declined slightly in 2024 compared to 2023, management attributed this to hyperinflation in certain markets and the acquisition of Gorkha Brewery in Nepal.
+Given that ROIC still remains at the second-highest level in ten years, this slight decline is not a concern.
+Looking ahead, management has indicated that increased commercial investments will support the recovery of gross margins to pre-pandemic levels, which should also contribute positively to ROIC.
+In fact, management has explicitly stated that their ambition is to deliver sustainable long-term compounding earnings growth, attractive cash generation, and strong ROIC.
+Based on this, it seems reasonable to expect higher ROIC in the years to come.

 Debt

 Another important aspect to consider is debt.
 It is crucial to assess whether a business has a manageable level of debt that can be repaid within a period of three years, which is determined by dividing the total long-term debt by earnings.
-Upon analyzing Carlsberg's financials, it is evident that the company has 4,3 years of earnings in debt.
-This is above the three-year threshold, indicating that debt is something that needs to be monitored.
-However, I'm not overly concerned, as I don't think that a company with more than 150 years of history, like Carlsberg, is in danger of going bankrupt.
-Therefore, while the debt is higher than I would like, it wouldn't keep me from investing in Carlsberg.
+Upon analyzing Carlsberg’s financials, it is evident that the company had 3,8 years of earnings in debt by the end of 2024.
+This is slightly above the three-year threshold, indicating that debt is something that needs to be monitored.
+It should also be noted that debt will increase significantly in 2025 due to the acquisition of Britvic.
+However, based on Carlsberg’s capital allocation strategy, we know that the company prioritizes reducing debt when the debt-to-EBITDA ratio exceeds 2,5x.
+Management has stated that they aim to generate as much cash as possible from the total business to reduce financial leverage quickly and expect the debt-to-EBITDA ratio to fall below 2,5x no later than the end of 2027.
+While debt is currently higher than normal, it doesn’t concern me, as there is a clear explanation for the increase and management has been transparent about their priority to pay it down.

 Risks